 The Office of External Affairs and Communications and University Information Services built new web templates and components for use by University of Cambridge websites in February 2013.

-The templates are being built in response for the need to:
+The templates were built in response for the need to:

 - allow our sites to be accessible from mobile devices